By Maja Čarni and Špela Košak

 Laws have to be published in the Official Gazette and they enter into force on the fifteenth day after its publication unless otherwise determined in the act itself.

-In the Slovene, legal system case law is not recognized as a source of law, but it often happens that it represents one with the power of its arguments.
+In the Slovene legal system case law is not recognized as a formal source of law, but it often happens that it represents one with the power of its arguments.
 That means that in practice lower courts often use precedents in judging cases, not because they were obliged to, but because they follow the argumentation of the decisions.
 When applying to the term case law in Slovene legal area one should not have in mind the meaning of the term that is used in Anglo-American legal system but rather the collection of the decisions made by the courts.
 One of the functions of the Supreme Court of Slovenia is also to assure uniform case law.

-Regulations and other general legal acts must be in conformity with the Constitution, laws and also with all the ratified treaties.
+Regulations and other general legal acts must be in conformity with the Constitution, laws and all ratified treaties.
 They can be both general and individual, they are issued by government, ministries, local communities and other bearers of public authority.
 Regulations must be published prior to coming into force.
 A regulation comes into force on the fifteenth day after its publication unless otherwise determined in the regulation itself.
 State regulations are published in the Official Gazette of the state, whereas local community regulations are published in the official publication determined by the local community.
 The legislative procedure is described below (3.2.1., 3.2.2., 3.2.3.).

-The Administrative court is having jurisdiction to review administrative acts and to decide on the legality of final individual acts with which state authorities, local community authorities and bearers of public authority decide on the rights or obligations and legal entitlements of individuals and organizations, if other legal protection is not provided by law for a particular matter.
+The Administrative court has jurisdiction to review administrative acts and to decide on the legality of final individual acts with which state authorities, local community authorities and bearers of public authority decide on the rights or obligations and legal entitlements of individuals and organizations, if other legal protection is not provided by law for a particular matter.